DrChainsaw/NaiveNASlib.jl/README.md

 # Some mockup 'batteries' for this example

 # First, how to select or add rows or columns to a matrix
-# selected uses negative values it indicate rows/cols insertion
+# Negative values in selected indicate rows/cols insertion at that index
 function select_params(W, selected, dim)
     Wsize = collect(size(W))
     indskeep = repeat(Any[Colon()], 2)